VijayChandra70/Walmart---Advanced-Software-Engineering-Job-Simulation/README.md

 - **Task 1:** Generalized the classic binary heap to a `2^x`-ary heap — child/parent index math uses bit shifts instead of division for performance, with `long` arithmetic to avoid integer overflow at large branching factors.
 - **Task 2:** Used the Strategy pattern for processor modes and the Factory pattern (`ModeFactory`) to resolve a `ModeIdentifier` + `DatabaseIdentifier` pair into a fully wired `Mode` instance, keeping the `Processor` decoupled from concrete mode/connector implementations.
 - **Task 3:** Modeled the three product types (`PetFood`, `PetToy`, `PetApparel`) as subtypes of a shared `Product` supertype, avoiding duplicated manufacturer/animal relationships and eliminating nullable type-specific columns.
-- **Task 4:** Handled inconsistent source data — one spreadsheet with one row per shipment and another split across two files — by building an intermediate in-memory structure before writing to the database, so both formats funnel through the same insert logic.
+- **Task 4:** Handled inconsistent source data — one spreadsheet with one row per shipment and another split across two files (one row per product unit, plus a separate shipment-to-location mapping) — by building a `shipment_identifier -> (origin, destination)` lookup and a `Counter`-based tally of product quantities per shipment, then funneling both source formats through the same `get_or_create_product_id` / `insert_shipment` helpers.

 ---